simont77/fakegato-history/README.md

 	this.loggingService = new FakeGatoHistoryService(accessoryType, Accessory, {
 		size:length, // optional - if you still need to specify the length storage:'fs',
-		path:'/mnt/usbkey/somewhere/to/store/my/persistence/' // or .homebridge directory if empty });
+		path:'/mnt/usbkey/somewhere/to/store/my/persistence/' // or -U homebridge option or .homebridge directory if empty });
 ```
 #### Google Drive